 Workshops

-Information and Process Support for Modern Business Trends
+Information and Process Support for Responsive and Innovative Business (ICID-2026 IPS)

 This workshop focuses on the intersection of contemporary business challenges and advanced information technologies.
 It aims to explore how conceptual modelling, software solutions, enterprise architecture, and sustainability-oriented information systems can support business innovation, efficiency, and strategic development.